ethandaniell/ethandaniell/README.md

 ---
 ## <img src="https://user-images.githubusercontent.com/74038190/216120974-24a76b31-7f39-41f1-a38f-b3c1377cc612.png"  width="20" style="position: relative; top: -5px;"> <b> In my free time I like:</b>

-In my free time I like to play the guitar, read, play games, listen to music or just listen to the silence.
+In my free time I like to play guitar, read, play games, listen to music or just listen to the silence.
 I love rainy days and my most productive time is at night.
 I also like to take a few minutes out of my day to explore what's new in the world of technology.
 ## 🌎 What languages do you speak?

 Portuguese is my first language.
 I speak intermediate level English and I want to learn Italian and Japanese in the near future.